Letter from President Spaniolo

 To the University Community:

-As our natural gas program progresses, I will continue to communicate with you.
-In the meantime, our web site will always include the latest news and information: www.uta.edu/naturalgas.
-And of course, you’re welcome to contact me directly anytime at email@example.com.
+As our natural gas program progresses, we will continue to communicate with you on a regular basis.
+Please understand that all schedules are subject to change, but our Web site always will include the latest news and updated information.
+And of course, you're welcome to contact me directly anytime at email@example.com.

-Thank you for your ongoing support for this important project.
+Thank you for your ongoing support of this important project.

 James D. Spaniolo